 Smarter hotel kiosk solutions

-Using best practices from airport and airline check-ins, we propose a solution that separates the moments of check-in and arrival.
-This solution optimises the process for speed and convenience while giving guests a choice between a fully automated or human-assisted, digitally facilitated check-in experience.
+Using best practices from airport and airline self-service kiosks, we propose a solution that separates the moments of check-in and arrival.
+Just as the convenience of modern air travel, such as digital payments for in-flight food, can inspire similar conveniences in hotel kiosk solutions, this solution optimises the process for speed and convenience while giving guests a choice between a fully automated or human-assisted, digitally facilitated check-in experience.

 1. Automated online check-ins

-Hotels should invite guests to check in online through an automated system they can access from their smartphone or laptop.
+Hotels should invite guests to check in online through an automated system they can access from their smartphone or laptop, similar to the convenience of self-check-in kiosks.
+Guests can use a unique code to access their reservation details by entering a flight confirmation code during airline check-ins.
 This simplicity reduces formalities and waiting times upon arrival, allowing for easy ID recognition and one-click payments via mobile wallets.
 During this relaxed check-in phase, guests can explore meaningful upgrades and additional services without feeling rushed.

 3. Streamlining human-assisted check-in

 The Hotel Pass can also make human-assisted check-ins faster for guests who prefer the traditional method.
+User-friendly interfaces, like avoiding a seat assignment screen default, can streamline the check-in process.
+A customer service representative can assist guests by scanning their Hotel Pass and providing additional information.
 Reception areas equipped with QR code readers enable guests to quickly present their Hotel Pass, allowing receptionists to access their reservation details instantly.

 This system is especially useful in hotels where room access technology does not support self-programming key cards, ensuring guests experience minimal wait times and maximum convenience.